alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * TPS work sharing
 	* scope out relevant piece of work to share
 	* write up and share
 * Work with Batool to approve the PR and move files into Sharepoint
+* RCM briefings due next week